oracle-livelabs/oci/oci-apm-helidon/4-create-second-childspan/create-second-childspan.md

 ## Introduction

-In this lab, you will use a Helidon tracing API to create a custom span, and view the span in the APM Trace Explorer.
+Helidon automataically enables tracing and adds a trace each time you access the application's service endpoints.
+You can also add a custom trace by manually editing the Java code.
+In this lab, you will use a Helidon tracing API to create an additional child span, and view it in the APM Trace Explorer.

 Estimated time: 10 minutes